dwmoreau/MLI/Methods.md

 A Neural network classification model predicts a probability distribution over the possible Miller index assignments.
 This improves the accuracy of Miller index assignments compared to picking the closest peak calculated from the set of reference Miller indices.
 It also provides confidence on the assignments and other probable assignments.
 This is performed by creating an array of pairwise differences between the observed peak positions and those calculated from the reference Miller indices, $q^2_{obs, hkl} - q^2_{ref, hkl}$.
 This array is used as input to a neural network classifier.

 Optimization of the candidate unit cells given assigned Miller indices is performed using a statistical optimization approach within the Markov Chain Monte Carlo (MCMC) framework.
 It seeks the most probable unit cell parameters and Miller index assignments given the observed diffraction.
-Randomization is applied to the optimization by randomly subsampling or resampling peaks in each iteration.
+Randomization is applied to the optimization to encourage a full exploration of parameter space until the unit cells can describe the observed diffraction.
 New unit cell parameters are accepted or rejected based on the ratio of the next and current likelihoods, as performed in the Metropolis-Hasting algorithm.

 # 2: Methods